The Public Water Systems Supervision Program is under the Surface and Groundwater Protection

 why piped water to their homes is not free.

 PWSSP is Now a Primacy Program

 The Navajo Nation Environmental Protection

-Primary Enforcement Authority over most of the water
+of the Primary Enforcement Authority over most of

 |Navajo Nation Environmental Protection Agency • Public Water Systems Supervision Program

 |Copyright © 2003-2014 Public Water Systems Supervision Program.
 All rights reserved.